To learn more about our current construction and renovation projects, please read below.

 Currently, we have real estate in both Lancaster and Lebanon to create homeownership for 100 more families over the next five years and the capacity to preserve homeownership for another 150 families.
 But there is much more work to be done.
 More affordable homes are needed to meet the existing demand.
 Please consider joining our team of sponsors and supporters who have helped with previous builds.
 Visit our Support Us pages to learn how you can make homeownership possible.

-Two homes are complete and now occupied by Habitat homebuyers.
-Our Habitat construction crew and volunteers are currently working on the remaining two homes.
-If you are interested in volunteering at the site, please contact Jacquie at email@example.com.
+Three homes are complete and now occupied by Habitat homebuyers.
+Our Habitat construction crew and volunteers are currently working on the last.
+If you are interested in volunteering at the site, please contact Jacquie at firstname.lastname@example.org.

 With the acquisition of three fire-damaged properties on Cumberland Street, we are gearing up to transform the blighted spaces into affordable, energy-efficient homes for future homebuyers.

-Habitat and City contractors have been working on shoring up the properties, making it safe for our construction ramp-up this summer.
+Habitat volunteers will begin work in late January, following a ceremony on January 24th to officially launch our activity on the sites.
 Our team will restore the homes to their original, single-family footprint, while preserving their historic façade and charm.

 To sponsor a home or donate to the renovation, please contact Bill at email@example.com or (717) 392-8836.
 To volunteers, please email Jacquie, Jacquie@llhfh.org, to be added to our Cumberland Build list.